BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 Your Tools namespace has quota that can be best utilized for your CI (Continuous Integration) and devops workloads.
 Since building an image is apart of the CI pipeline you can run your builds there without impacting the cpu or memory availability for deployment workloads.

-1. First create a new imagestream in your deploy project `oc -n [-dev] create imagestream rocketchat-[username]`
+When you ran `oc new-app` a new imagestream was created in your `dev` namespace with an image that points to your `tools` namespace.
+To import the image from one namespace to another you can:

-2. Re-tag your tools image tag into this new imagestream
+1. Re-tag your tools image tag into this new imagestream

 `oc -n [-dev] tag [-tools]/rocketchat-[username]:dev rocketchat-[username]:dev`

-3. Modify your Rocket Chat deployment to point to the new image stream.
+2. Modify your Rocket Chat deployment to point to the new image stream.
-`oc -n [-dev] set image deployment/rocketchat-[username] rocketchat-[username]=rocketchat-[patricksimonian]:dev`
+`oc -n [-dev] set image deployment/rocketchat-[username] rocketchat-[username]=rocketchat-[username]:dev`

 ## __Objective 3__: Identify CrashLoopBackOff problem